Philadelphia Terroristic Threats Defense Lawyer

 Being charged with terroristic threats can completely derail your daily life, from your personal relationships to the career you’ve worked so hard to build.
 Don’t face the charges alone – take action to defend yourself and make sure that your constitutional rights will be protected.

-For a free and confidential legal consultation with an experienced criminal lawyer who has successfully handled many terroristic threats cases, contact the Law Offices of Lloyd Long right away at (215) 525-6818.
+For a free and confidential legal consultation with an experienced criminal lawyer who has successfully handled many terroristic threats cases, contact the Law Office of Lloyd Long right away at (215) 302-0171.
 Our phone line is open 24 hours a day, seven days a week.